mloberg/mloberg.github.com/src/_posts/2018-08-17-laravel-passport-uuid.md

   photographer: Peter Conlan
   link: https://unsplash.com/photos/i6VBVfcerso
 ---
+__Update May 6th, 2020__: Laravel has released Passport 9.0, which supports
+[UUIDs](https://laravel.com/docs/7.x/passport#client-uuids) out of the box!

+---

 By default, [Laravel Passport](https://laravel.com/docs/5.6/passport) uses auto increment IDs for client IDs.
 There have been [numerous][issue-14] [requests][issue-764] to [change][issue-576] this [field][issue-469] to be a